Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Method

 \subsection{Preliminaries}

-Our semantic-driven network aims to construct a biphasic mapping from paired photo to sketch and sketch to photo by utilizing class-wise semantic layouts as guidance.
-Previous researches synthesize sketches or photos directly without taking advantage of semantic information.
-Inherently, the translations from face to sketch and sketch to photo are paired, and the maintenance of semantic information is extremely significant.
-Our network adopts semantic layouts to guide the generation of the sketches and photos, especially the detailed class-wise regions.
-Moreover, we construct two types of semantic related graph representation algorithms which are dedicate to apply the constraints on the intra-class and inter-class feature distributions of the synthesized images.
-Furthermore, we design a novel biphasic training strategy to refine the perceptual quality of the synthesized images through the Iterative Cycle Training.
-Besides, we conduct facial saliency detection on the input images to provide overall facial texture structure.
-In the following part, we take the sketch synthesis task as prototype to introduce our network.
+Our semantic-driven network aims to construct a biphasic mapping of paired photo-sketch by utilizing class-wise semantic layouts as guidance.
+Previous researchers directly synthesize sketches or photos in a holistic manner, leading to unnatural and low-fidelity details in results.
+Our key insight is based on the observation that the human face has a distinct spatial structure.
+Here, we leverage the class-wise semantic layouts to model this structure information via graph representation learning.
+Specifically, the \textbf{I}ntr\textbf{A}-class \textbf{S}emantic \textbf{G}raph (IASG) and the \textbf{I}nte\textbf{R}-class \textbf{S}tructure \textbf{G}raph (IRSG) are customized designed.
+Moreover, we present a novel biphasic iterative cycle training strategy to enhance the perceptual quality of the synthesized images.
+Besides, we conduct facial saliency detection on the input images to provide overall prior information on facial structure.
+For brevity, we take the sketch synthesis task as the prototype to introduce the details.